-When the ignition switch is turned ON (I), the multi-function display (1) will temporarily show all the modes and digital segments so you can make sure the liquid crystal display is functioning properly.
-The displays are identified in the table on page 17 with the words: Display Check.
+When the ignition switch is turned ON (I), the multi-function display will temporarily show all the modes and digital segments and initial message.
+This indicates that the liquid crystal display is functioning properly.

-If any part of these displays does not come on when it should, have your dealer check for problems.
+If any part of this display does not come on when it should, have your dealer check for problems.